Learn if a Medical Device Registration number be authorized for import in Vietnam 2025. MOH rules, authorization letters, and compliance explained.

 Show all

-Meso and Filler – Cosmetics or Medical Devices in 2025?
+Meso and Filler – Cosmetics or Medical Devices in 2026?
 Critical Update

 Meso and Filler: Cosmetics or Medical Devices?
-In Vietnam 2025, misclassification brings recalls, fines, and MOH compliance risks
+In Vietnam 2025, misclassification brings recalls, fines, and MOH compliance risks.

 Why Meso & Filler Are Not Cosmetics Under ASEAN Rules